stanlee000/spellbound/README.md

 - **🔗 More AI:** Plug into top models like Claude, Gemini & your own!

 ### Community Suggestions
-Got a cool feature idea or something you’d like to see?
-[Drop your suggestion](../../issues) or vote for your favorites or if you’re interested in getting involved, always open to new collaborators—let’s build it together!
+Got a cool feature idea or something you'd like to see?
+[Drop your suggestion](../../issues) or vote for your favorites or if you're interested in getting involved, always open to new collaborators—let's build it together!

 ---